Global dialogue on dementia and an ageing society

-A global dialogue on dementia and an ageing society will take place on 30 June 2021 and co-chaired by Professor Shekhar Saxena, Professor of the Practice of Global Mental Health at Harvard and a member of the World Dementia Council, and Sarah Lock, Senior Vice President for Policy at AARP.
+A global dialogue on dementia and an ageing society took place on 30 June 2021 and was co-chaired by Professor Shekhar Saxena, Professor of the Practice of Global Mental Health at Harvard and a member of the World Dementia Council, and Sarah Lock, Senior Vice President for Policy at AARP.

 Global dialogue on health systems readiness and dementia

 Wednesday 7 July 2021

 A global dialogue on dementia and health systems readiness on 7 July 2021 will gather international leaders to discuss this area of focus as part of the dementia landscape project.
 This dialogue will be led by Dr Margaret Hamburg, former Commissioner of the US Food and Drug Administration and member of the World Dementia Council, and Professor Howard Bergman, Professor of Family Medicine, Medicine (Geriatrics), and Oncology at McGill University.

 A data sharing global dialogue was co-chaired by Dr Lara Mangravite, president of Sage Bionetworks, and Dr Tetsu Maruyama, executive director of the Alzheimer's Disease Data Initiative (ADDI) and a member of the World Dementia Council.